thesaigoneer/obelix-saigon/README.md

 ### First things first:

-Now you have an Ublue Silverblue install, based on Fedora, so there's no Flathub enabled ootb.
+Now you have an Ublue base image install, based on Fedora, so there's no Flathub enabled ootb.
 Let's rectify that first:

     flatpak remote-add flathub https://dl.flathub.org/repo/flathub.flatpakrepo